Go to Midwest Weeds Home Page

 ▲ ▼ mature flowering plants

-· usually much branched plant with more, but smaller flowers than cultivated sunflowers
+· Native annual sunflowers are usually have more branching and more, but smaller flowers than cultivated sunflowers

-· not often in strong competition with crops, but allelopathic nature may make it undesirable in fallow field, where it can be a strong presence
+· Not often in strong competition with crops, but its allelopathic nature may make it undesirable in fallow field, where it can be a strong presence